Call our free Dementia Helpline 0800 888 6678

 • a locket with pictures of loved ones inside

-• a bracelet or wristband with the names of their partner/children
+• a bracelet, necklace or wristband with the names of their partner/children

-In the middle stage of dementia, the signs and symptoms become more obvious and will have a bigger impact on the person’s daily life.
-At this point, it is beneficial to focus on gifts that will enhance their safety and make it easier to continue their day-to-day routine.
+In the middle stages of dementia, the signs and symptoms become more obvious and will have a bigger impact on the person’s daily life.
+At this point, it is beneficial to focus on gifts that will enhance their safety and independence and make it easier to continue their day-to-day routine.

-Many people with dementia have trouble understanding time.
-A dementia clock is a digital clock that shows the time, time of day (morning, afternoon, evening, night), day and date in a large font that is easy to read, and can help reduce confusion and anxiety.
+Many people with dementia have difficulty understanding time.
+A dementia clock is a digital clock that shows the time, time of day (morning, afternoon, evening, night), day and date in large, easy to read digits.
+This could help reduce disorientation and may help prevent sundowning – an intense state of confusion that typically happens around dusk.

 Disturbed sleep is a common symptom of dementia, so night lights and motion-sensitive lights can help the person find their way around and reduce the risk of falls if they get up during the night.